-- The use of fibrates, nicotinic acid, cyclosporine, macrolide antibiotics, azole antifungals, verapamil, amiodarone, warfarin, and the consumption of more than 1 quart of grapefruit juice per day
+- Use of fibrates, nicotinic acid, cyclosporine, macrolide antibiotics, azole antifungals, verapamil, amiodarone, warfarin, and the consumption of more than 1 quart of grapefruit juice per day

 Other causes of rhabdomyolysis include the abuse of alcohol, amphetamine, methadone, LSD, heroin, and cocaine.
 These substances may lead to rhabdomyolysis due to:

-- The direct effect on the muscle tissue
+- A direct effect on the muscle tissue

-- Prolonged compression following intoxication, seizures, muscular hyperactivity, and
+- Prolonged compression following intoxication, seizures, and muscular hyperactivity

 - Prolonged immobilization causing muscle hypoxia.

-Raver’s hematuria is reported in individuals who indulge in prolonged dancing leading to the development of rhabdomyolysis, especially with a history of amphetamine consumption.
+Raver’s hematuria is reported in individuals who indulge in prolonged dancing leading to the development of rhabdomyolysis, especially if a history of amphetamine consumption is present.

 Delirium tremens associated with alcohol withdrawal may also cause rhabdomyolysis.
-Patients with sickle-cell anemia are prone to develop rhabdomyolysis condition at high altitudes.
+Patients with sickle cell anemia are prone to develop rhabdomyolysis conditions at high altitudes.

 The following drugs can cause rhabdomyolysis:

-- Fibric acid derivates (bezafibrate, clofibrate, fenofibrate, gemfibrozil)
+- Fibric acid derivatives (bezafibrate, clofibrate, fenofibrate, gemfibrozil)

 - Antipsychotics (haloperidol, fluphenazine, perphenazine, chlorpromazine)